Vol. 1 No. 1 (2025): Inaugural Edition Canadian Journal of Indigenous Studies

 Scholarly Articles

-Reporting on the United Nations Declaration of Indigenous Peoples: Journalism for Reconciliation and Justice
+News Media and the United Nations Declaration on the Rights of Indigenous Peoples: Journalism for Reconciliation and Justice

 Matthew Tegelberg